modaralgayal/WebShop-Repo/README.md

 * The Frontend and the Backend communicate via API.

+* The App uses Stripe Card Payment in the checkout process, the app itself is always in test mode.
+The payment works with the card `4242424242424242` (any future date and 3 digits.)

 ### Libraries used

 * Express, React, Jsonwebtoken, Mongoose, React-Router-Dom, FontAwsome, Flaticon, Cypress...